AtrijaSingh/IntegratedLLM/README.md

 ---

-## **Contributing** 🤝

-We welcome contributions!
-If you encounter any issues or have suggestions for improvements, feel free to fork the project and submit a pull request.
-Contributions are vital to enhancing this tool!

----

 ## **Contact** 📬

-If you have any questions or suggestions, feel free to reach out through the repository issues section or by contacting the project maintainers.
+For any questions or suggestions, feel free to reach out via the project’s issues section.

 ---

 ## **License** 📄

 This project is licensed under the **MIT License**.
 You can freely use, modify, and distribute this project as per the terms of the MIT License.

 ---